DoctorMcKay/node-websocket13-jsonrpc/README.md

 Sends a request to the remote.
 Returns a Promise that will be resolved with the result of the request, or rejected with a [`RpcError`](#rpcerror) if the request fails.

+## Events

+### latency
+- `pingTime` - Round-trip latency in milliseconds

+Emitted periodically (unless you've disabled pings in options) with the latency of the connection.

 # WsRpcServer

 This class instantiates a WebSocket server.